James-Read/rwt-wp-dev-toolbox/readme.txt

 License URI: http://readwebtechnology.com

-Provides a direction aware hover effect and custom code generator.
+"Great for turning DEBUG mode on and off - quickly!"

 == Description ==

-This handy plugin speeds up some tasks when developing web applications, websites and plugins with WordPress.
+This handy plugin speeds up some debugging actions; when developing web applications, websites and plugins with WordPress.

 For more information visit : https://readwebtechnology.com/wp-developers-tool-box/

-* Toggle error printing and logging on and off from the dashboard and the WP Admin bar *
+* Toggle error reporting messages on and off from the dashboard and the WP Admin bar
+* Toggle error logging on and off from the dashboard
+* Choose if to display errors only to logged in Administrators
+* Choose if to display errors only to visitors from a whitelisted IP
-* Rename the plugins directory to quickly ascertain if the error is in a plugin. *
+* Quickly and safely rename the "/plugins" directory from the dashboard; to ascertain if the error is in a plugin, or not
-* Toggle the WP Admin bar display on and off, from the WP Admin bar and dashboard *
+* Toggle the WP Admin bar to display on or off, from the WP Admin bar and dashboard
-* Show System info using phpinfo *
+* Show System info using phpinfo
-* Export the database to a .htaccess protected directory *
+* Qucikly export the active database, with a conditional drop statement; to a .htaccess protected directory

 == Installation ==